Video Footage Shows Rayshard Brooks' Final Moments Before Police Shot & Killed Him

 Advertisement

-But on Sunday, mourners got a more clear look of Rayshard Brooks’ final moments when video footage from the night of his death showed exactly what happened.
+But on Sunday, mourners got a clearer look of Rayshard Brooks’ final moments when video footage from the night of his death showed exactly what happened.
 According to the footage, Officers Rolfe and Brosnan pulled Brooks into a parking spot after moving him from the drive-thru line.
 They then performed a Breathalyzer test on him after he said he’d been drinking and was visiting his mother's gravesite.
-Shortly after, Brooks was instructed to put his hands behind his head, which is where the he struggled with the two officers, leading to the police officers’ body cameras falling off and only capturing a small fraction of the incident.
+Shortly after, Brooks was instructed to put his hands behind his head, which is where he struggled with the two officers, leading to the police officers’ body cameras falling off and only capturing a small fraction of the incident.

 While only part of interaction was caught on the fallen body cameras, the remainder of the fatal struggle was caught on the officers’ dash cam, an additional camera outside of the Wendy’s restaurant, and the cell phone video of those watching nearby.
-The dash cam footage depicted the fight for a taser between the three men and the short pursuit of Brooks on foot around the parking lot after he grabbed hold of the stun gun, demanding that he put it down.
+The dash cam footage depicted the fight for a taser between the three men.
+Brooks then fled on foot around the parking lot, and, after he grabbed hold of the stun gun, police demanded he put it down.
 The Georgia Bureau of Investigation then released surveillance video that shows Brooks turning to point his taser at the officers and Rolfe firing at him with his handgun.

 Officer Rolfe, who ultimately killed Brooks, has since been fired from his position, and Officer Brosnan has been placed on administrative duty as of Sunday.
 Criminal charges against both men are pending as the Georgia Bureau of Investigation further communicates with Fulton County District Attorney Paul Howard, according to Fox 6 News.